 Abstract

 In this paper, we introduce a multimodal corpus of human-human interactions collected within highly sensored vehicles.
 The corpus consists of interactions between a driver and copilot performing tasks including navigation, scheduling and messaging.
 Data was captured synchronously across a wide range of sensors, including, near-field and far-field microphones, internal and external cameras, GPS, IMU, and OBD-II devices.
-The corpus was collected to investigate situated interactions within vehicles and is unique in that is not only contains transcribed speech, dialog acts and annotated gestures, but also grounds object references and navigation discussions to the physical objects and actions that are performed in the real world.
+The corpus was collected to investigate situated interactions within vehicles and is unique in that it not only contains transcribed speech, dialog acts and annotated gestures, but also grounds object references and navigation discussions to physical objects and actions.
 An initial analysis of the corpus indicates that a large variety of objects are used as reference points for collaboratively performing navigation within the vehicle and gestures are pervasive within this task.

 Introduction